This guide will provide information with simple steps for desktop troubleshooting in the right direction.

 To get to safe mode restart your system.
 When it begins to boot, continuously press the F8 key.
 A menu should appear that looks similar to the one on the left.

 Choose safe mode and press enter.
-After windows loads you should get the screen on the right with black desktop.
+After windows loads, you should get the screen on the right with a black desktop.
 Start system restore like described above.

 4.1.)
 Desktop troubleshooting if system has no power

 The main culprit is usually the power supply unit (PSU).
 Make sure the power cord is securely plugged into the supply and the wall outlet.
 If so, you can buy a tester to see whether your PSU is putting out enough voltage.